Alexa, whodunit? Amazon Echo data could play part in murder case

 The other friend who was with the pair had returned home by 12:30 a.m., his wife told investigators, and he showed no signs of physical struggle, the affidavit said.
 Bates was examined and there was bruising as well as scratches on his back, arms and abdomen, the document added.

-Finally, police said, utility records showed an increase in water usage early in the morning, suggesting the patio had been sprayed down to remove evidence.
+Finally, police said, utility records showed an increase in water usage early in the morning, suggesting the patio had been sprayed down to eradicate evidence.

 Bates pleaded not guilty in court in April and posted bail.
 He faces a trial next year.